The Most Notable Casino Controversies of all time

-Ever since casinos existed as a business, they have been surrounded by a shroud of mystery and controversy.
+There has been casino controversies ever since casinos existed as a business.
+They have often been surrounded by a shroud of mystery and controversy.

-Various stories have emerged over the years about shady things going on in the field, both from the sides of players as well as, occasionally, casinos themselves.
-Some of those stand out above the others for various reasons, be it ingenuity, incredibility, or a simple combination of skills, luck, and the willingness to use all available resources to gain an edge.
+Various stories have emerged over the years about shady things going on in the field, both from the sides of players as well as casinos themselves.
+Some of those stand out above the others for various reasons.

-When you’re playing at online casinos yourself you absolutely do NOT want controversy to happen so checkout a reputable casino like Dunder to get fast payouts and have of fun.
+When you’re playing at online casinos yourself you do NOT want controversy to happen so checkout a reputable casino like Dunder .
 In the meantime read on to find out our Top 5 Casino Controversies:

 5) Ben Affleck was caught counting cards in Blackjack

 Now, counting cards isn’t actually illegal and you can click here to find out how to do it.
 But most casinos do look down upon it, and will throw you out upon spotting you doing it.
-There’s hardly anything you can do to argue that decision, considering the casino is private property, and in some more extreme cases you may even be deprived of your winnings – thanks to a tiny clause buried somewhere in the casino’s terms of service.
+There’s hardly anything you can do to argue that decision, considering the casino is private property.
+In some extreme cases you may even be deprived of your winnings.
+This is hanks to a tiny clause buried somewhere in the casino’s terms of service.

-As can be expected, the media tried to make a huge scandal out of the incident, and many people did play into that narrative.
+As can be expected, the media tried to make a huge scandal out of the incident.
 However, Ben Affleck himself hardly seemed fazed.
-The actor spoke out about the incident after some time had passed, and stated that he felt no shame in what he did, considering it a fair move by anyone familiar enough with blackjack.
+The actor spoke out about the incident and stated that he felt no shame in what he did.
+He considered it a fair move by anyone familiar enough with blackjack.

-He added that other casinos were already familiar with his counting habit, and had no big issue with the actor playing in them as long as he stayed away from the blackjack tables.
-For the most part, those casinos were happy to have him as a guest as that added some extra credit to the casinos themselves.
+He added that other casinos were already familiar with his counting habit, and had no big issue with the actor playing in them.
+As long as he stayed away from the blackjack tables.
+Those casinos were happy to have him as a guest as that added some extra credit to the casinos themselves.

-Whether you agree with card counting or not, it’s impossible to prevent – and those who are patient enough to not reveal what they’re doing can usually end up quite ahead.
-The problem is coming back to the casino afterwards, as, like we’ve seen in Ben Affleck’s case, they are usually not too fond on letting known card counters back at their blackjack tables.
-Maybe some day the game will be made obsolete by another where the technique doesn’t work?
+Whether you agree with card counting or not, it’s impossible to prevent.
+Those that know how to do it can usually end up quite ahead.
+The problem is coming back to the casino afterwards,.
+As, like we’ve seen in Ben Affleck’s case, they are usually not too fond on letting card counters back at their blackjack tables.

 4) A gang of four was scamming roulette in Ohio